top of page

 How can I find out about FFP?

-Members will be added automatically to the WhatsApp group “HELPERS Food for Phils”, donors will be added automatically to the WhatsApp group “FOOD FOR PHILIPPINES” (if they like so and tell us their messenger phone number).
+Members and donors will be invited to the WhatsApp group “HELPERS Food for Phils”, see https://chat.whatsapp.com/JYAThopRlrq9x6fMCLcX6J (if they like so and tell us their messenger phone number).
 Contact: nosig99@dtc.ch or by postal sending via our address: FOOD FOR PHILIPPINES (FFP), CH-4052 Basel.
 Tel.: +41 79 546 69 10.
 You can find an overview of all our informations and contacts on our scannable and clickable digital business card here:

 How does FFP deal with transparency?
 How do the campaigns work exactly?